pwcremin/RNSync/README.md

 ## Udates
  * 12/7 -
    * Added rnsyncStorage so that RNSync can be used with redux-persist
+   * Added rnsync.replicateSync() for doing both a push and a pull
    * Fixed ios issue with doing multiple replications at the same time (no longer an issue)
  * 11/16 -
    * Added Android support